Alxira5/Alxira5/README.md

 ![Header](header.png)

-My name is Guillermo Brito or also known as Alxira5, I am software developer and a digital artist, I am also a defender of free culture and that is why all my projects are free.
+My name is Guillermo Brito or also known as Alxira5, I am software developer and a digital artist, and I also love to play retro video games or some mod of a video game that I like.

 I joined GitHub to host my projects and contribute to others, which is usually very simple or a little crazy, but it is usually useful in some cases or a